-- As cybercrime has a cross-cutting nature and the responsibility for the security of cyberspace at national level is generally shared among different actors, with different responsibilities and capabilities, whether public or private, military or civilian, collective or individual, a multidisciplinary approach is a key factor for preventing and combating efficiently cyber-criminality and ensuring cyber-resilience. - In this context, close and effective inter-institutional coordination and cooperation between the different public authorities and bodies at operational and strategic level as well as between central and local/regional authorities in order to coordinate initiatives and strengthen data exchange, technical support and investigative techniques, is essential. - A close cooperation in countering cybercrime is needed not only between the Police and the Prosecution services, but also with the national Intelligence Services to receive support from a technical point of view (interceptions, expertise, etc.) and with intelligence to the criminal investigations and prosecutions, in particular for obtaining and processing digital evidence.
+- As cybercrime has a cross-cutting nature and the responsibility for the security of cyberspace at national level is generally shared among different actors, with different competences and capabilities, whether public or private, military or civilian, collective or individual, a multidisciplinary approach is key for preventing and combating efficiently cybercrime and ensuring cyber-resilience. - In this context, close and effective inter-institutional coordination and cooperation between the different public authorities and bodies at operational and strategic level, as well as between central and local/regional authorities, in order to coordinate initiatives and strengthen data exchange, technical support and investigative techniques, is essential. - Cooperation in countering cybercrime between the Police, the Prosecution services and the national Intelligence Services can within the limits of the strict separation of functions and authorities between these institutions, as required by some Member States also be useful to receive support from a technical point of view (interceptions, expertise, etc.) or intelligence to the criminal investigations and prosecutions, in particular for obtaining and processing e-evidence. - Cooperation between the public and private sector is also crucial for the successful investigation, prosecution and conviction of cybercrime "stricto sensu" and cyber-enabled crime and for the response to cyber threats and cyber attacks (for more details see following chapter).

-- Cooperation between the public and private is also crucial for the successful investigation, prosecution and conviction of cybercrime and cyber enabled offences and for the response to cyber threats and attacks (for more details see following chapter). - Together with the legal framework for inter-agency cooperation, where it is defined, usually the National Cyber Security Strategy and, where it exists, the Action plan for its implementation, set up the general framework for the coordination and cooperation among all the public institutions and authorities with responsibilities in the area of cyber-security, and with the private sector, in order to ensure the delineation of roles and responsibilities. - The proper implementation of the National Cyber Security Strategy is therefore a key factor for providing synergies and maximizing readiness as well as reaction capabilities in countering cybercrime and strengthening cyber-security. - According to the finding of the evaluations, forms, modalities and levels of cooperation and coordination among relevant stakeholders involved in the fight against cybercrime and in ensuring cyber-security vary in the different Member States, some of which have developed more advanced and efficient forms of interaction than others, that in individual reports have been identified as good practices.

-- The best way to ensure the proper functioning of the system is a structured mechanism, especially where coordination functions for cyber security issues and for the policies against cybercrime are assigned to a single institutional authority (i.e. Ministries or offices in their organizational structure) or to an "ad hoc" single body or entity.
-Such single institution/body, providing an institutional framework for cooperation where both public and private stakeholders involved in fighting cybercrime and in cyber-security are represented, already exists in some Member States, and at the time of the evaluation other Member States were considering its establishment. - In a few Member States there is no legal framework for inter-agency cooperation in cases concerning cybercrime and the authorities involved in investigating and prosecuting cybercrime cooperate in an informal manner, as they know their counterparts in the other authorities and therefore get in touch very easily; this works well, facilitating contacts and dialogue without unnecessary bureaucratic delays. - Some Member States where shortcomings have been identified in the context of the mutual evaluation are making efforts to strengthen existing structures and processes of cooperation and coordination, with a view to preventing and combating cyber criminality more effectively.
+- Together with the legal framework for inter-agency cooperation, where it is defined, usually the National Cyber Security Strategy and, where it exists, the Action plan for its implementation, set up the general framework for the coordination and cooperation among all the public institutions and authorities with responsibilities in the area of cyber-security, and with the private sector, in order to ensure the delineation of roles and responsibilities. - The proper implementation of the National Cyber Security Strategy is therefore a key factor for providing synergies and maximizing readiness as well as reaction capabilities in countering cybercrime and strengthening cyber-security. - According to the finding of the evaluations, forms, modalities and levels of cooperation and coordination among relevant stakeholders involved in the fight against cybercrime and in ensuring cyber-security vary in the different Member States.
+In a few Member States there is no legal framework for inter-agency cooperation in cases concerning cybercrime and the authorities involved in fighting cybercrime cooperate in an informal manner.
+Some Member States developed more advanced and efficient forms of interaction which the individual reports identified as a good practice. - The best way to ensure the proper functioning of the system is a structured mechanism, especially where coordination functions for cyber security issues and for the policies against cybercrime are assigned to a single institutional authority (i.e. Ministries or offices in their organizational structure) or to an "ad hoc" single body or entity.
+Such single institution/body, providing an institutional framework for cooperation, where both public and private stakeholders involved in fighting cybercrime and in ensuring cyber-security are represented, already exists in some Member States, and at the time of the evaluation other Member States were considering its establishment. - Some Member States where shortcomings have been identified in the context of the mutual evaluation are making efforts to strengthen existing structures and processes of cooperation and coordination, with a view to preventing and combating cybercrime more effectively.